PORTLAND CITY ATTORNEY’S OFFICE

-- A Juris Doctor degree from an accredited law school
+- A Juris Doctor from an accredited law school;

 - Oregon State Bar Membership, in good standing, or membership in good standing in the Bar of another jurisdiction, with the ability to obtain Oregon State Bar Membership.

 If you are requesting Veteran’s Preference, attach a copy of your DD214/DD215 and/or Veteran’s Administration Letter.
-You must request Veteran’s Preference AND include a copy of your documentation.
+Veteran’s Preference documentation must be submitted with your cover letter and resume.

-Submit application materials by mail, hand delivery or email to:
+Submit a cover letter and resume, by mail, hand delivery or email to: